Arnab2023/jobsearch-assignment-weekday/README.md

 ## As this project is created in Vite using React:

+1.Please install the node modules by running the script "npm i" on the terminal as I restricted the modules to be uploaded on GitHub in
+.gitignore file.
-1.To run this type "npm run dev" on the terminal.
+2.To run this type "npm run dev" on the terminal.
-2.For Running the app locallly use this URL : http://localhost:5173/.
+3.For Running the app locallly use this URL : http://localhost:5173/.

 # React useFilter Hook